Predicting the Timing of Camera Movements From the Kinematics of Instruments in Robotic-Assisted Surgery Using Artificial Neural Networks: Introduction

 Several works have investigated the potential for predictive camera control.
 One such study positioned the camera in accordance with anticipated instrument trajectories that were predicted using Markov models \cite{weede_intelligent_2011}.
 Furthermore, several works have designed algorithms for predicting camera viewpoints and movements using data collected in dry-lab tasks \cite{agrawal2018automating, ji2018learning, rivas2019transferring}.
 For example, in \cite{agrawal2018automating}, participants performed a pick-and-place task while controlling simulated camera movements with their heads; inverse reinforcement learning was then used to predict the camera movements.
 However, the dry-lab tasks in these studies \cite{agrawal2018automating, ji2018learning, rivas2019transferring} are more structured and less complex than surgical procedures.
-To the best of our knowledge, no works to date have focused on the prediction of camera movements in real and complex surgical environments.
+Wagner et al., \cite{wagner2021learning} designed an autonomous camera guiding robot for laparoscopic surgeries based on a full surgical procedure.
+Their work showed promising results, however, was performed using a human model, which too is different than a real anatomical setting.
+To the best of our knowledge, very few works have focused on the prediction of RAMIS camera movements in real and complex surgical environments.

-Because it is currently unknown what exactly drives surgeons' camera movements and their timings, an alternative method that can be used to predict camera movements in RAMIS is the use of artificial neural networks.
-Artificial neural networks have been used previously in various works in RAMIS; for example, in the automatic segmentation of surgical procedures into gestures \cite{itzkovich2019using, hashimoto2019computer, ramesh2021multi, wu2021cross}, the classification of surgeons' skill levels \cite{fawaz_accurate_2019}, and the estimation of contact forces \cite{aviles2015force}.
+When approaching the subject of camera automation, the question of the control method arises.
+For example, while tracking the surgical instruments has been shown to improve different aspects of users' performance, it assumes that the camera control method should be to follow the instruments.
+However, it is currently unknown what exactly drives surgeons' camera movements and their timings.
+Therefore, an alternative method for automating camera movements in RAMIS can be to use the surgeon as the model to imitate using artificial neural networks.
+Artificial neural networks have been used in various works in RAMIS; for example, in the segmentation of surgical procedures into gestures \cite{itzkovich2019using, ramesh2021multi, wu2021cross} and the classification of surgeons' skill levels \cite{fawaz_accurate_2019}.
 However, to the best of our knowledge, predicting camera movements from RAMIS data using artificial neural networks was not demonstrated to date.